FAQ about Contacts

 9. How many days does one box of contact lenses last?

-package does not indicate a number of pairs.
-If you have the same prescription
+does not indicate a number of pairs.
+If you have the same prescription for both

 - One box of 6 biweekly contact lenses will give you 3 pairs lasting 6 weeks